 Pandora FMS community edition has the ability to monitor and manage many facets of your network infrastructure, including Bandwidth usage/monitoring of Switches, Routers, Modem's and other gateway and network devices.

-On top of just monitoring bandwidth usage, Pandora offers a server monitoring solution with their wide-array of plugins for popular programs and systems including Microsoft Exchange Server, Oracle, Tomcat, JMV, JBOX, IIS, and SPA/R3 systems.
+On top of just monitoring bandwidth usage, Pandora offers a server monitoring solution with their wide array of plugins for popular programs and systems including Microsoft Exchange Server, Oracle, Tomcat, JMV, JBOX, IIS, and SPA/R3 systems.

 They even boast software agents for Android platforms as well.
 According to their website, Pandora can also scale beyond 10,000 Servers using the Community edition without the need for the enterprise, paid version.

-Along with their wide array and support of systems/software they can monitor, Pandora offers a robust Alerting and Notification system.
+Along with their wide array and support of systems/software, they can monitor, Pandora offers a robust Alerting and Notification system.

 Alerts and notifications can be configured using SMS, Online Applications (including Slack, Jabber, etc), Email, Syslog, and custom scripts.